open-telemetry/opentelemetry-operator/docs/api.md

-AutoScaleSpec defines the common elements used for create HPAs
+AutoScaleSpec defines the common elements used for create HPAs.

 <table>
     <thead>